In Loving Memory Of

 About Megan Evans

 Megan Elizabeth Evans, only 7 years old, of Flagstaff, died suddenly Saturday, July 7, 2007, following a tragic accident while on a family trip to Lake Powell.
-While beached at a cove, Megan and a friend, Kayleen, were playing on the beach and decided to swim around to the back of their parent’s boats to say hi.
+While beached at a cove, Megan and a friend, Kayleen, were playing in the water behind the boats in which their families had arrived.
 Like so many other kids having fun at the lake, all was happy.
 The day was clear and sunny, the air warm and calm.
 The families of the girls were a mere stone’s throw away.

-The engines of both cabin cruiser boats were running with the propellers disengaged to recharge their batteries.
+The engines of both boats were running with the propellers disengaged to recharge their batteries.
 As they ran, they emitted carbon monoxide, a colorless, odorless gas.
 Because there was no wind that day, the gas hovered around the boats making the air toxic.
-Kayleen’s mother told the girls to go back on the beach since the motors were running but the girls had unknowingly already inhaled large quantities of carbon monoxide.
-Kayleen swam to her parent’s boat, she tried to come up the swim ladder but passed out in the water.
-Kayleen’s dad came to the back of the boat and retrieved her from the water, she was unresponsive.
+Both girls unknowingly inhaled large quantities of carbon monoxide.
+Kayleen’s mother went to check on the girls as the laughter had stopped.
+What she found was a parent’s worst fear – her daughter was unconscious in the water.
+The group of people immediately tried to help her regain consciousness.
 Eventually, Kayleen responded and was saved.
 The paramedics and National Park Service were called.

-In all the commotion, Kayleen’s parents had thought they had heard that Megan had made it to her parent’s boat safely, since Matt and Jennifer had rushed over to help them with Kayleen, but she had not.
-After searching for her on the beach and other boats, the search turned to the area in the water where she was last seen.
+In all the commotion, the parents had thought they had heard that Megan had climbed aboard the boat, but she had not.
 Megan had also inhaled a large amount of carbon monoxide and like her friend had passed out.
 Her body was found in the water.
 Megan was medevaced to Page Hospital, however, she succumbed to drowning, caused by carbon monoxide poisoning.